 Kgoal, for example, doesn’t recommend using its pelvic floor exercise devices during the first trimester, after your water has broken or in first six weeks after delivery.
 The reason for avoiding use during the first trimester, according to the company, is that placenta previa is not diagnosed until the second trimester and vaginal penetration is sometimes not recommended.

 What it is: This licensed Health Canada medical device looks like a remote control with rounded ends that you insert into your vagina.
 Using LED technology, heat and sonic vibration, the vSculpt gives you a pelvic floor workout while you sit back and relax.
 Doing Kegels during the six- to 10-minute treatment sessions is optional.

 “There are different light and laser therapies used in medical aesthetics clinics to address incontinence, vagina atrophy, dryness and other things.
 They don’t address the function of the muscles, though.
 Many of them are quite effective, but they are also quite pricey,” Vopni says.
 “The vSculpt is like a home-use version of the clinic-based therapies.”

-The vSculpt, which retails for $495 is currently the only product in its class on the market, but Vopni says an Indiegogo campaign was recently completed for a competing device, and we can expect to see more options in the future.
+The vSculpt, which retails for about $400, is currently the only product in its class on the market.

 There’s a free app that allows you to track your treatment time, and you can purchase a hydrating gel that apparently “helps support and enhance photonic energy transfer.”
 Silicone-based lubricants should not be used.